OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-responsive-navigation-bar-with-tailwind-css/README.md

 # 🐞 CSS Challenge: Responsive Navigation Bar with Tailwind CSS

-This challenge focuses on building a responsive navigation bar using Tailwind CSS.
-The navigation bar should adapt seamlessly to different screen sizes, transitioning from a horizontal menu on larger screens to a hamburger menu on smaller screens.
-We'll incorporate smooth transitions and visually appealing hover effects.
+This challenge focuses on creating a responsive navigation bar using Tailwind CSS.
+The navigation bar will adapt smoothly to different screen sizes, displaying a hamburger menu on smaller screens and a horizontal menu on larger screens.
+We'll incorporate hover effects and subtle animations for an enhanced user experience.

 ## Styling Description

-The navigation bar will have a dark background with light-colored text.
-On hover, the navigation links will have a subtle background color change.
-The hamburger menu icon will be cleanly styled and will trigger the opening and closing of a vertically stacked menu on smaller screens.
-The entire navigation bar will be horizontally centered.
+The navigation bar will have a dark background with light text.
+Navigation links will be spaced evenly.
+On smaller screens, the hamburger menu icon will be visible.
+Clicking it will toggle the visibility of the navigation links.
+On larger screens, the navigation links will be displayed horizontally.
+Hovering over navigation links will slightly change their background color.

 ## Full Code